Legal Requirements for Customer Due Diligence in Different Jurisdictions

 What Are the Challenges in CDD for Emerging Markets?

-Another challenge is the prevalence of informal financial systems in many emerging markets.
+Another challenge is the usage of informal financial systems in many emerging markets.
 In these environments, large segments of the population may not have access to formal banking services, making it difficult to implement traditional CDD measures.
 This can create opportunities for money laundering and terrorist financing, as transactions conducted outside the formal financial system are harder to monitor and regulate.

 CDD Solutions by Sanction Scanner